ChenYangyao/hipp/docs/usage/api-ref/io/high-level/file.rst

         ``buff``: on return, link value is filled into it and its size is adjusted to fit.

-    .. function:: DatasetManager datasets() noexcept

-        Returns a dataset manager of this group.
-        Tha manager provides commonly used shortcuts for dataset creation and access.

     .. function:: \
         bool link_exists(const string &name, \